 When on the hive they are termed honey supers, so named because the bees will almost exclusively use them to store the nectar they collect as honey.

 You can read an in-depth explanation about the difference between a brood box and honey super here.

 How Many Supers Should You Leave For Winter?

 Precisely how many supers you should leave for winter depends somewhat on your climate, as well as the health and size of your hive.
-However, I’ll give a few examples to give you an idea.
+However, I’ll provide a few examples to give you an idea.

-In the central and southern areas of the U.S. you should still leave one full depth ten frame honey super.
+In the central and southern areas of the U.S., you should still leave one full depth ten frame honey super.
 Although the climate in these areas indicates honey requirements may be less, it is better to leave more than enough honey to feed your bees through the winter.

-Although in some regions of the country the climate may indicate less honey is required, it is better to leave too much honey rather than not enough.
+Although in some regions of the country the climate may indicate less honey is required, it is better to leave too much honey than not enough.
 The most important thing is to ensure bees have sufficient levels to feed their colony through winter.

 How To Store Supers During The Winter